-If this form does not show you will need to select Accounts tab from the toolbar at the top of the screen and click the Email icon.
+If this form does not show you will need to select 'Accounts' tab from the toolbar at the top of the screen and click the Email icon.

-Alternatively, if you have signed up for Freeola E-mail Freedom or have Freeola broadband in your MyFreeola account, you will be able to use smtp-auth.freeola.net as your outgoing mail server.
-If you are using this server, you should ensure that "My outgoing server requires authentication" is ticked.
+Note: if you are using our Free Email service, you will only be able to send mail when connecting via a Freeola connection.
+Ensure that 'Requires authentication' is ticked.
 Some ISPs may also prevent you from sending mail over port 25, in order to avoid this you may also wish to change your outgoing mail port to 2025.